ericlenio/escreen/README.md

 The following core bash functions are system level and are therefore usable under any profile.

 * `cp2cb`: takes 1 argument: the name of a file to be copied to the system clipboard of your Linux PC (or Mac).
 Or if no file is supplied, it reads from stdin.

+# Security

+When the nodejs server starts, it creates a random 6 character authentication token that must be passed for any communication to work.
+In any bash shell the token is stored in environment variable `ESH_AT`.
+So of course any superuser would be able to see this value, and theoretically be able to use it for unintended purposes.
+The token never changes for the lifetime of the escreen invocation.

+All cached files are AES256 encrypted.